 The problem for brokers is that electric utilities pay them in 30 to 60 days, while their subcontractors want their money sooner.
 After all, they need to pay their crews.

-a) How do factors handle these?
+a) How do factors handle these transactions?

 These transactions follow the same steps as a conventional factoring transaction, with one exception.
-Most factoring companies will want to pay your subcontractors directly.
-This ensures your subcontractor’s lien does not infringe on the utility company’s payment.
+Most factoring companies want to pay your subcontractors directly.
+This method ensures your subcontractor’s lien does not infringe on the utility company’s payment.

 4. Factoring for direct contractors